 The Crop Trust hope that more institutions around the world will recognise the importance of this global back up and deposit seeds for safekeeping into the vault.
 “Continue to acknowledge the link between crop diversity conserved in gene banks and the food that’s on our tables and begin to invest in securing this foundation, forever.”
-Donating US$50 can ensure the conservation of one variety of maize for an entire year.

 Chris Moss has been writing on travel, tech, sex, food, art and books for nearly two decades.
 He co-founded street paper Hecho en Buenos Aires, writes regularly for the Guardian and Telegraph newspapers, and is now writing a thriller set in Andalusia.

-Cary Fowler, Executive Director, Crop Trust
+Stefan Schmitz, Executive Director, Crop Trust